In the wake of Sandy’s last and worst attack of the 2015 season, here’s what the lesser outlets are saying. Reflect and enjoy. —B. Keyes, I. Woolley

 Yet what sounds like weaselistic prevarication to muggles like us is actually a feature, not a bug, in the world of scientists.
 In fact, plausible deniability—as the quality is called—is one of the six features that define and characterise all scientific discourse, according to Harvard Professor Naomi Oreskes.

-“The futureproofness of good science—what science theorist Dana Nuccitelli calls ‘standing the test of time’—is the quality that sets it above and apart from the fragile, throwaway, falsifiable claims that make everyday banter so jejune,” she told us.
+“The futureproofness of good science—what science theorist Dana Nuccitelli calls ‘standing the test of time’—is the quality that sets it above and apart from the fragile, falsifiable claims that make everyday banter so jejune and disposable,” she told us.

 “The key to durable science is its robustness to the unpredictabilities of contingent reality.
 Sound science can handle just about any new information Nature throws at it.